-Gardeners Were Game Despite the Rain at This Year’s Plant Sale
+Gardeners Were Game Despite the Rain at our 2018 Plant Sale

-The moist weather on the first day of last month’s Rare & Unusual Plant Sale hardly dampened gardeners’ enthusiasm.
-In fact, about as many people came to City Farm this year as in the recent past (we counted 2,140!).
-The weather didn’t deter our hardy volunteers or the fantastic musicians who make the Sale such a festive, one-of-a-kind event.
-To all we say a big Thank You for making it another successful year!
+The moist weather on the first day of our Rare & Unusual Plant Sale hardly dampened gardeners’ enthusiasm.
+In fact, about as many people came to City Farm last year as in the recent past (we counted 2,140!).
+Nor did the weather deter our hardy volunteers or the fantastic musicians who make the Sale such a festive, one-of-a-kind event.
+To all, we say a big Thank You for making it another successful event!

 Plant Sale proceeds support community gardeners as well as beginning farmers, youth education and employment, and food growing and nutrition programs in economically challenged communities in Providence, Pawtucket and Central Falls.
+(See more about this in the Programs section of our website.)
 As the area’s largest source of sustainably grown vegetable, herb and fruit plants, our Plant Sale continues to play an important role in expanding our local food system.
 You can read more about its impact here.